 IV.
+BIOLOGICAL RESOURCES9

-BIOLOGICAL RESOURCES Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the
+a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the

-&lt;sup>9 Please note that additional discussion of the Project's impacts in regards to the federal Endangered Species Act, Migratory Bird Treaty Act, Protection of Wetlands, Coastal Barriers Resources Act, and Magnuson-Stevens Fishery Conservation and Management Act, as part of the CEQA-Plus analysis, is contained in Section D of this IS/MND.
+9 Please note that additional discussion of the Project's impacts in regards to the federal Endangered Species Act, Migratory Bird Treaty Act, Protection of Wetlands, Coastal Barriers Resources Act, and Magnuson-Stevens Fishery Conservation and Management Act, as part of the CEQA-Plus analysis, is contained in Section D of this IS/MND.